LemuelPuglisi/turboprep/README.md

 # ⚡ Turboprep
 MRI preprocessing / segmentation in < 30s.

+> **Update**: adding skull-stripping prior to affine registration to external template for better registration results.

 ## Installation

 `turboprep` script requires the following softwares to be installed: